itsjamiefhill/infra-ds923p-devops/docs/03-consul-setup.md

 - **DNS Interface**: Provides service.consul domain resolution
 - **UI**: Web interface for service management
 - **Metadata**: Stores service metadata for Homepage dashboard integration
+- **Optional SSL**: Support for secure communication with TLS

 ## Synology-Specific Deployment Method

-Consul is now deployed as a Nomad job on Synology devices.
-The `03-deploy-consul.sh` script has been updated to enable Nomad deployment while addressing Synology-specific considerations.
+Consul is deployed as a Nomad job on Synology devices.
+The `03-deploy-consul.sh` script has been updated to enable Nomad deployment with SSL support while addressing Synology-specific considerations.

 ### Nomad Deployment Architecture